-I agree with Skarvan, and happily, Pitkin County has over 60 miles of free cross-country/snowshoe trails to suit all levels (some of dog-friendly, too).
+I agree with Skarvan, and fortunately, Pitkin County, Colorado has over 60 miles of free cross-country/snowshoe trails to suit all levels (some of dog-friendly, too).
 The Aspen Nordic Center is a convenient place to rent gear and get details on the three free Nordic trail systems/centers in the Roaring Fork Valley: Snowmass, Aspen, and Spring Gulch.
 Really, all you need to know are a few basics.
 Novices should stick to groomed or non-avalanche-zone trails.
 Experts who are visiting should check out the 10th Mountain Hut System (headquartered in Aspen) for epic multi-day snowshoeing adventures.
 Sun Dog Athletics offers private and guided tours for all levels, on top-of-the-line gear.

 I consulted Skarvan for some of his favorite snowshoeing spots in Aspen, and included some of my own.
 Happy Trails.